 To grill them, you can use a ridged grill pan on your stove-top or a barbecue.
 Drizzle a little olive oil over the slices and grill on high heat until black grill lines appear and the flesh is tender.
 Set aside.
-I like to layer them in a container, sprinkling with a little garlic, salt, pepper, dried oregano and chilli as I go.
-A little balsamic vinegar and olive oil as your layer will add flavour.
-You can then seal it up and keep in the fridge for a week.
-Or eat alongside any meat dish, or serve as antipasti with crusty bread.
-It’s not quite Nonna’s preserves, but it’s very delicious.
+Grilled eggplant made this way can also simply be layered in a container, sprinkling with a little garlic, salt, pepper, dried oregano and chilli as you go.
+Drizzle with balsamic vinegar and olive oil as you layer to add moisture and flavour.
+You can then seal them up and keep in the fridge for a week.
+They make a delicious anitpasti or sandwich filler.

-To make this dish, start by making the Basic Tomato Sauce.
-Click here for the recipe.
-Or maybe you’ve already got some you made earlier.
+To assemble this dish, you will need some Basic Tomato Sauce.
+Click here for the recipe, Of course use a good shop bought variety to speed things up if you like.
 Then mix up the ricotta filling so it’s ready to go (the full recipe for this dish follows).

-Grill your eggplant slices and set aside.
-Now it’s all about assembly.
-It’s a bit fiddly but not difficult.
-Spoon enough sauce into your baking dish to cover the bottom.
+Making the involtini is a bit fiddly but not difficult.
+Spoon enough tomato sauce into your baking dish to cover the bottom.
 Working with one eggplant slice at a time, place a spoonful of ricotta filling onto the widest end.
 Yes, hands are the best utensils to use here.

 Now roll the eggplant over the filling, and keep rolling until you get to the end and have a little log.
 Be delicate, you don’t want to press the filling out.